bendotcodes/cookies/packages/react-cookie/README.md

 // App.jsx
 import React, { Component } from 'react';
 import { instanceOf } from 'prop-types';
-import { CookiesProvider, withCookies, Cookies } from 'react-cookie';
+import { withCookies, Cookies } from 'react-cookie';

 import NameForm from './NameForm';